S4mC/Blog-Code/docs/posts/C-language.md

 ### Get the memory address where a variable is stored

-You can use & on variables or objects that take up memory to get that memory address
+You can use c`&` on variables or objects that take up memory to get that memory address
 ```c
 #include <stdio.h>